Dun-sin/Whisper/CONTRIBUTING.md

 - Don't work on the main branch, create your own branch by following the instructions [here](#-how-to-make-a-pull-request)
 - If you are working on the backend, share a screenrecording of your working software
 - don't create a PR for things outside of your issue's scope, it will lead to more work for the maintainers
+- don't commit package.json unless you are installing a package

 ### General guidelines